babylonlabs-io/covenant-emulator/README.md

-# Covenant Emulator
+# Covenant Emulation Toolset

 ## Overview

-Covenant emulator is a daemon program run by every member of the covenant committee of the BTC staking protocol.
+The covenant emulation toolset is a set of programs operated by every member of the covenant committee of the BTC staking protocol.
 The role of the covenant committee is to protect PoS systems against attacks from the BTC stakers and validators.
 It achieves this by representing itself as an M-out-of-N multi-signature that co-signs BTC transactions with the BTC staker.